uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Project management will employ agile methodologies, the use of a Kanban board to track progress.
 The project management details can be viewed at GitHubProject(https://github.com/users/uzumstanley/projects/1/views/1).

 ### Technologies and Processes
+The following technologies and processes will be used: